 The Child Nutrition Act is also set to be reauthorized in 2015.
 This traditionally bipartisan bill authorizes the USDA programs that provide funding for after-school and summer feeding programs delivered to children in almost every community.
 According to NRPA’s PRORAGIS™ data, park and recreation agencies provided more than 560 million meals to children in 2013.
 Earlier this year, we did a successful pilot congressional site visit in Minneapolis, where Rep. Keith Ellison saw how Minneapolis Parks and Recreation staff leverage these dollars to feed kids in their community.
-Click here for a toolkit of materials you can use when inviting a member of Congress for a site visit.

 As we continue to learn more about the new Congress, we’ll share more information to help arm you to tell your story back home.
 Despite our frustrations with the political climate and gridlock, we’ve got a lot of work to do, and we look forward to helping you tell your stories.
 Buckle up — it’s going to be a busy year.

 Kevin O’Hara is NRPA’s Vice President of Urban and Government Affairs.